alevani/ant_war_simulation/README.md

 - Light and Web based language (easy to deploy, test and maintain)
 - Powerful, even for math based simulation
 - Mid for calculation

-**Python**

-- Top 2 candidate
-- Powerful
-- Slowest at calculation
-- Some powerful drawing frameworks such as PyGame or Arcade
-- Light

-**Java**

-- Top 3 candidate
-- Fastest at calculation
-- Java implements framework such as swing and very basic graphics tool
-- Heavy language

 ## I must explain why it makes sense to implement env changes.
 The way the ants interact with everything actually depends on it.